gabichiquito/Hydrological-drought-connectedness/README.md

 ## Reproduce my experiment
 Clone this repository to get access to the notebooks used for Hydrological Drought Extraction and Connectedness.
-You'll also need to download the input files in <Put the path here>.
+You'll also need to download the input files in <Data/Catchments_dataset_mm_day/> for hydrological drought extraction and the <Data/All_info.csv> for the hydrological drought connectedness computation.
 Once you have the input dataset downloaded you can use the following notebooks to reproduce the analysis.
-For the Hydrological Drought Extraction, you should adjust the <put the name>.
+For the Hydrological Drought Extraction, you should adjust the function variables <em>moving_window</em> in number of days, <em>thresh_value</em: in flow percentile and <em>min_dur</em>, the drought minimal duration in days.

 |                Script Name                 |                                Description                                 |
 |:------------------------------------------:|:--------------------------------------------------------------------------:|